Managing MySQL database using PHPMyAdmin in Kubernetes

 targetPort: 80

-1. Execute below command to create service:
+1. Execute the below command to create service:

 kubectl apply -f phpmyadmin-service.yaml